Walesat/-FurniSmart-Solutions/README.md

 - **In which month of the year did the company generated the highest profit?**

-According the analysis, The table presents a monthly summary of sales and profit data.
+According to the analysis, The table presents a monthly summary of sales and profit data.
 November and December stand out as peak sales months, with  $352,461.07 and $325,293.50 in sales, respectively.
 December records the highest profit of $43,369.19, likely due to holiday such as Christmas which often lead to increased consumer spending.
 The analysis reveals a positive correlation between sales and profit, where higher sales generally result in higher profits.
 While February has the lowest sales, it still boasts a relatively high profit of $10,294.61, suggesting efficient cost management.
 This data emphasized the importance of capitalizing on peak sales months and implementing strategies to maintain profitability throughout the year.

 ![](scr1.png)